 If a court remand claim(s) file is paper, routing depends on whether the decision is unfavorable, partially favorable, or fully favorable.
 HO staff will route a paper claim(s) file as follows:

 If the decision is unfavorable, the HO staff will send the claim(s) file to the Social Security Administration's National Records Center, as described in HALLEX I-2-1-10 C.1.;

 If the decision is partially favorable, the HO staff will forward the claim(s) file to the effectuating component; or

 If the decision is fully favorable, the HO will forward the claim(s) file to the effectuating component and send a copy of the fully favorable decision to the appropriate Office of the General Counsel (OGC) office.

 D. Representative(s) Fee

 HALLEX I-1-2 sets forth detailed instructions for processing representative fees.
-An ALJ will first evaluate whether he or she has the authority to authorize the fee, as set forth in HALLEX I-1-2-6.
+An ALJ will first evaluate whether they have the authority to authorize the fee, as set forth in HALLEX I-1-2-6.
 When the ALJ does have authority to authorize a fee, the ALJ will only authorize a fee for services provided before the agency.
 See HALLEX I-1-2-5.